adolliou/euispice_coreg/README.md

 ## Acknowledgment

-If you use this code in your publication, please cite Dolliou et al, 2024 (in prep).
+If you use this code in your publication, please cite Dolliou et al, 2024 (A&A, submitted).